nicolasgrosfort/head-md-oracle-of-suits/code/2025-11-05/anachrony/README.md

 > _Backlog items sorted by priority_

-- Choose card for MMK sequences
 - Write the facts about cards for MMK and Intro sequences
 - Define how to show gestures to the user (hidden things in interface)
 - Implement the Planet animation for intro
+- Record video presentation

+### Nice to have

 - Prototype the "Joker" sequence
+- Prototype the "Edo "Japan" sequence
 - Implement the Joker sequence
-- Record video presentation

-### Nice to have

-- Compose sound design
 - Implement the "Medieval Europe" sequence
 - Implement the "Ancient China" sequence
-- Prototype the "Edo "Japan" sequence
 - Implement the "Edo Japan" sequence
+- Compose sound design

 ### Done

+- ~~Choose card for MMK sequences~~
 - ~~Implement the Cardodex (left and right screens)~~
 - ~~Implement the loader for traveling~~
 - ~~Implement the Magnifier for intro~~